 How to minimize abandoned carts

 It’s obvious that abandoned carts represent a tangible issue when it comes to online shopping, but what can be done about it?
-Well, there is a process you can look to that will generally work – track the carts; identify abandoned carts; follow up with a reminder.
+Well, there is a process you can look to that will generally work – track the carts; identify abandoned carts; follow up with a reminder, such as abandoned cart emails.

 It seems pretty straightforward, but things often do.
 There are methods you can use to go through all the aforementioned steps manually, but why would you ever do that.
 Instead, just like with most things regarding site management, someone already thought of it and made a plugin for it.